robinboncoeur/ArtAndAGI/docs/Charlotte/B2Scene09r.md

 I pulled my head back.

-"I miss you too, Charl..."
+"I miss you too, Charli."
 I paused.
 Charlotte's head tilted.
 "So, it's Charlotte, now, is it?"

 One side of her lips raised.
-"Yeah, Brittany didn't like 'Charli', said it was too blokey."
-She shrugged, which did little to make the tension in my shoulders any less.
-"Fine by me.
-Tell me if you don't like it."
+"Yeah, Brittany didn't like 'Charli', said it was too blokey.
+Fine by me."
+She grinned.
+"Tell me if you hate it."

+I snorted.

+Those were my words.

-I snorted, and wagged my brows at her with an honest grin.
+I wagged my brows at her with an honest grin.
+"Touché."
 My shoulders dropped—I let out a breath I only just realised I'd been holding.

 "So, how is training going?"